CertifaiAI/CertifAI-Knowledge-Base/README.md

-# certifai-wiki
+# CertifAI-Knowledge-Based

 This is a documentation of issues that are faced by users.
-It aims to assist certifai support team to answer repeatedly asked questions by providing properly documented links.
+It aims to assist CertifAI support team to answer repeatedly asked questions by providing properly documented links.

 There are 5 categories:
 1. ClassifAI